Nexfinity/CakeyBot-Wiki/moderation/honeypot.md

 Select the text channel to designate as the trap.
 Once saved, Cakey Bot will immediately post a warning message in that channel.
 Any user who sends a message there will be automatically punished.

 Set this to **None** to disable the honeypot entirely.
 The warning embed will be removed from the previously configured channel.

+> **Note:** For best results the honeypot channel should be positioned at the very top of your server (or as close as possible).
+As most spam bots start sending from the very top channel and work their way down.
+This allows Cakey to grab the message before it sends to other channels most of the time.
+{.is-info}

 ## Punishment
 The action Cakey Bot takes against any user who sends a message in the honeypot channel.
 Available options: